joherold/dsmlai_templates/README.md

 ## Still missing

 * Pipelines
-* TensorFlow and Keras
+* SVMs
-* Deep architectures such as neural networks, transformers, etc.
+* Other deep architectures such as CNNs, GNNs, transformers, etc.
 * Reinforcement learning
 * Combining mechanistic and data-driven models such as in PINNs
-* ... and a lot more
+* Everything else ...